lpalova/lpalova.github.io/_posts/2016-05-17-Storm-Events-Classification.md

 [and wind events](http://www.srh.noaa.gov/oun/?n=events-20110614),
 [2012 warmest year in US](http://www.climatecentral.org/news/noaa-2012-was-warmest-and-second-most-extreme-year-on-record-15436).

-Although the number of storm events stays relatively unchanged, there are much wider varriations in average property damage (similarly crops damage, or number of injuries/deaths) as a function of time.
+Although the number of storm events stays relatively unchanged, there are much wider variations in average property damage (similarly crops damage, or number of injuries/deaths) as a function of time.
 Catastrophic events, such as [2005 Katrina](https://en.wikipedia.org/wiki/Hurricane_Katrina)
 or [2008 Hurricane season](https://en.wikipedia.org/wiki/2008_Atlantic_hurricane_season),
 lead to large insured and uninsured property loss and number of injuries/deaths compared to other storm events even within the same event type.

-Here we try to predict the amount of property damage based on a few storm-related features, including (beginning) latitude, longitude of the event, event type and season, among others.
+Here I predict the amount of property damage based on a few storm-related features, including (beginning) latitude, longitude of the event, event type and season, among others.
 The most difficult task is to separate low property damage events (say, zero property damage events)